DataVizForAll/datavizforall.github.io/_pages/syllabus.md

   - How to Lie with Maps
   - Recognize and Reduce Data Bias
   - Recognize and Reduce Spatial Bias
-- Prep for Detect Lies quiz, to be taken during any 3-hour period by Mon Dec 4th 9pm on [Moodle](https://moodle.trincoll.edu).
+- Prep for Detect Lies quiz, to be taken during any 3-hour period by TODO DATE 9pm on [Moodle](https://moodle.trincoll.edu).
 - In-class: 1-minute presentations of your draft data stories as rehearsal for upcoming meeting with partners.

 ### Mon Dec 4
 - In class: [Student course feedback on what helped you learn](https://docs.google.com/document/d/1E6Diev5TVBpcpyqWsDrQEGLDyKFZkgdBk9FF1CSG9eU/edit).
 In addition, please fill out the College's standard online evaluation form when available.
 - Review presentation lineup for Build 6 (partners) and Build 7 (guest evaluators)
-- Everyone: Insert your GitHub Pages data story link (even if it's not finished) in Build 6+7 Google Doc, and you can improve and revise until cut-off times
+- Everyone: Insert your GitHub Pages data story link in Build 6+7 Google Doc, and you can improve and revise until cut-off times
   - Avoid this [common HTML template error](https://datavizforall.org/images/common-template-error.png)
 - Decisions to make before your data story is "frozen" and published on the public [Partners and Projects page](https://datavizforall.org/partners-projects/):
   - Insert your full name (recommended), or you have the right to use only your first name or initials
   - See what other students did in my "[Public Writing and Student Privacy](https://epress.trincoll.edu/webwriting/chapter/dougherty-public/)" chapter of [Web Writing](https://webwriting.trincoll.edu) book (2015).
   - Recommended: Insert link to your published data story in your resume to demonstrate what you learned to prospective employers and graduate schools.
 Emphasize your data visualization skills at the top, instead of simply listing "proficient in Google Sheets, Datawrapper, GitHub" at the bottom.
 - Keep in touch: See [my Advising page](https://jackdougherty.org/advising/) on "How to request a reference or recommendation letter"
-- Workshop to finish data stories in preparation for community partner meetings
+- Workshop time to finish data stories in preparation for community partner meetings
-  - 5-minute meetings with instructor to review content or HTML formatting
-  - 5-minute meetings with TA to rehearse your 2-minute presentations of highlights in your data story on GitHub
-  - Everyone: Finish moving text and visualizations from Google Doc to GitHub format for Build 6, for instructor to send to community partners by END OF DAY

 ### Wed Dec 6
 - In-class: Build 6 Data story feedback with community-learning partners on Zoom.
 Deliver 1-minute presentation of highlights in your data story to community partners, then listen to their non-graded feedback and write down revisions to consider.